Anes-Marzooki/two-weeks-one-project/README.md

 - [ ] A chat service (chatter bot :robot:)
 - [ ] Streaming platform (MVP) :computer:
 > *More to add later ...* :sparkles:

+### Projects' Lab

+This section will have things like reactjs animation, Css styling adaptive layouts & grids etc...

+Not a project persay, but just sippets and boilerplates.

+- [ ] dabbling with framer motion (in ReactJS).